AceCodePt/supabase-auth-helpers-astro/README.md

 - Node.js: `^16.15.0`

-To install the package, you can use npm:
+To install the package, you can use pnpm:

 ```bash
 pnpm install supabase-auth-helpers-astro
 ```

+To install the package, you can use npm:

 ```bash
 npm install supabase-auth-helpers-astro